“Life is a ﬁght, but not everyone’s a ﬁghter. Otherwise, bullies would be an endangered species.” —Andrew Vachss

 But when reporting is the only thing you're going to do, it is pretty much the same as deciding to walk away.

-(By the way, if it is internet trolls we're talking about here, you know the rule: don't feed the troll.
+(By the way, if it is internet trolls we're talking about here, you know the rule: don't feed the trolls.
 Don't waste your time with them.
 Don't look, block it, ignore it and/or report it.
 Remember, muddy waters clear themselves through stillness.)

 Most normal, healthy-minded individuals will just ignore bad behavior from random strangers.
 However, if the small things they do really get under your skin, it is probably time to figure out what is actually bothering you in life.